pergus/netbox-zabbix/docs/setup.md

-# Setup Script
+# The Setup Zabbix Management Command

-The setup script initializes required defaults, mappings, and cryptographic keys.
+The setup zabbix management command initializes required defaults, mappings, and cryptographic keys.
 Below are a description of each individual step in the setup process.
 The setup script is divided into two parts.
 The first part prompts the user to configure the connection to Zabbix and stores this information securely in the NetBox database.
 The second part allows the user to configure default Device and VM mappings.